OctopusDeploy/People/Cloud-Engineering/L4 - Lead Cloud Engineer.md

 **Planning horizon:** 6-12 months
 **Impact radius:** Team (5-15)
 **Evaluation:** Manager or Director
-**Responsibility and direction needed:** Takes ownership of complex projects and leads them from idea to production with limited supervision.
+**Responsibility and direction needed:** Consistently takes ownership of complex projects and leads them from idea to production with limited supervision.

 ## 🦉 Domain Expertise